microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 -  Data queries
 -  Threat intelligence lookups
--  Other data lookups such as GeoLocation or domain resolution
+-  Other data lookups such as geo-location or domain resolution
 -  and other local functionality

 The pivot library essentially wraps these various functions in a